MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/nc-dispmprt-dxgkcb_agp_allocate_pool.md

 #### - CacheType [in]

 A constant from the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554430">MEMORY_CACHING_TYPE</a> enumeration that specifies whether the CPU can use caching or write combining when it accesses the allocated AGP memory.

+#### - Context [in]

+A handle to a context block associated with an AGP interface.
+The display miniport driver previously received this handle in the <b>Context</b> member of the DXGK_AGP_INTERFACE structure that was filled in by <a href="https://msdn.microsoft.com/0ce5df90-2019-4a92-97d6-0218acc8b1e8">DxgkCbQueryServices</a>.

 #### - PhysicalAddress [out]